-The Centre's financial instruments consist of cash, short-term investments, accounts receivable, campaign advance, restricted cash, investments, accounts payable and accrued charges, due to/from MOHLTC and LHINs, long-term debt and derivative liability.
+The Centre's financial instruments consist of cash, short-term investments, accounts receivable, campaign advance, restricted cash, investments, accounts payable and accrued charges, due to/from MOH, MLTC and LHINs, long-term debt and derivative liability.
 The Centre's financial instruments are measured as follows:

-Cash and restricted cash Amortized cost Accounts receivable Amortized cost Campaign advance Amortized cost Investments Fair value Accounts payable and accrued charges Amortized cost Due to/from MOHLTC and LHINs Amortized cost Long-term debt Amortized cost Derivative liability Fair value
+Cash and restricted cash Amortized cost

+Accounts receivable Amortized cost

+Campaign advance Amortized cost

+Investments Fair value

+Accounts payable and accrued charges Amortized cost

+Due to/from MOH, MLTC and LHINs Amortized cost

+Long-term debt Amortized cost

+Derivative liability Fair value

-Unrealized changes in fair value are recognized in the statement of remeasurement gains and losses until they are realized, when they are transferred to the statement of operations.
+Unrealized changes in fair value of investments and derivative financial instruments are recognized in the statement of remeasurement gains and losses until they are realized, when they are transferred to the statement of operations.
 When a financial asset is sold, the unrealized gains and losses previously recognized in the statement of remeasurement gains and losses are reversed and recognized in the statement of operations.